Verifying Operative

 Education

-Georgia State University | Atlanta, GA
+Georgia State University, Andrew Young School of Policy Studies | Atlanta, GA

 GPA: 3.7 • Dean's List

-• B.B.A.
-Business Economics | May 2026
+• Bachelor of Arts in Economics | 2026

-• A.S.
-Business Administration | May 2025
+• Associate of Science in Business Administration | 2025

 // Proof of Work